-Middle East Conflict: John Kerry Maintains Veto Was In Accordance With “US Values”
+Middle East Conflict: John Kerry Maintains Veto Was In Accordance With ‘US Values’

 According to an analysis by Arutz Sheva, an Israeli-based online news portal, the resolution has no mandatory effect on Israeli politics.
 This is because it was adopted under the sixth chapter of the UN Charter (Pacific Settlement of Disputes).
 Due to this, the resolution is not a law, rather a declaratory document.

-However, the new document is littered with phrases which have been used or inspired by Obama administration officials, including Barack Obama himself, Vice-President Joe Biden, and Secretary of State, John Kerry.
+However, the new document is littered with phrases which have been used or inspired by Obama administration officials, including Barack Obama himself, Vice-President Joe Biden, and Secretary of State John Kerry.
 What this suggests is that certain principles which were not part of previous resolutions can be seen in the tenth preambular paragraph.
-These include “the status quo is not sustainable” and “entrenching a one-state reality”.
+These include “the status quo is not sustainable” and “entrenching a one-state reality.”

-[Featured Image By Zach Gibson/Getty Images]
+[Featured Image by Zach Gibson/Getty Images]